ashleywillard/healthy-eff/README.md

   * There is a confirmation window when you add or delete an admin

 ##### Pending Page:
 * On the pending page Admin can approve or deny employees' past day inputs.
-Admin will be presented with the date the employee wants to add as well as the reason for inputing the day late
+Admin will be presented with the date the employee wants to add as well as the reason for inputting the day late

 ## Notes for further development